yuriteixeira/AeroSpace/docs/guide.md

 ### Normalization

 By default, AeroSpace does two types of tree normalizations:
 - Containers that have only one child are "flattened".
+The root container is an exception, it is allowed to have a single window child.
 Configured by `enable-normalization-flatten-containers`
 - Containers that nest into each other must have opposite orientations.
 Configured by `enable-normalization-opposite-orientation-for-nested-containers`